GMBlackjack/CohesiveObjects/README.txt

 [Insert link to paper and doi and other things]

-This repository contains:

-This README.
+This repository only contains a few files, including this README.
 (Hello!)

-ObjectsInfoMRT.csv, a comma separated value spreadsheet with all the data used to create the plots in the paper.
+The primary file of interest is ObjectsInfoMRT.csv, a comma separated value spreadsheet with all the data used to create the plots in the paper.
 Each "cohesive object" is on a single line of the csv.
 Every line follows this pattern:

 Name,
 Mass (earth masses),